elfgodd/modern-javascript-bootcamp/11-Object-Methods-and-the-This-Keyword.md

 const stats = {min, max, sum, avg} // New! stats; // { min: 2.8, max: 5, sum: 26.74, avg: 3.82 }

+### COMPUTED PROPERTIES

+Improvement for the Object Literals Syntax
+We can add a property with a dynamic key

+We can use a variable as a key name in an object literal property!

+const user = 'Jools';

+const userRoles = {
+[user]: 'Admin'
+}
+userRoles: // {Jools: "Admin"}